codequistador/tsots-pelican/README.md

 My Blog.
 Built with Pelican.
 Powered by Gulp.

-Build CSS, Pelican Entries and run a dev server with `gulp`
+Run `gulp` to build CSS, Pelican Entries and start a local dev server.

-Send to webhost with `gulp deploy`
+Run `gulp deploy` to upload the files to web server with rsync.